 - Bio-based Products and Wood Science and Technology

 - Natural Resource Economics

 - Wildlife Health

-Students interested in pursuing doctoral studies in the area of natural resource economics may do so with a concentration in natural resource economics under the natural resources PhD major located administratively within the Department of Forestry, Wildlife and Fisheries (see Department of Forestry, Wildlife and Fisheries catalog entry for detailed information).
+Students interested in pursuing doctoral studies in the area of natural resource economics may do so with a concentration in natural resource economics under the natural resources PhD major located administratively within the School of Natural Resources, formerly known as the Department of Forestry, Wildlife and Fisheries (see Department of Forestry, Wildlife and Fisheries catalog entry for detailed information).
 The student’s doctoral committee will assist the student in developing a program of graduate course work that will meet the requirements for the natural resource economics concentration under the natural resources PhD major while drawing heavily from the Department of Agricultural and Resource Economics and the Department of Economics.

 A doctorate with a major in plant, soil and environmental science – environmental and soil sciences concentration is offered under a multi-departmental doctoral program.
 Faculty from two departments participate – the Department of Plant Sciences and the soils faculty in the Department of Biosystems Engineering and Soil Science.
 Other concentrations within the plant, soil, and environmental sciences doctoral program include crop sciences, horticulture, plant breeding, plant molecular genetics, and weed science.
 Focus areas in the environmental and soil sciences concentration include soil and water chemistry; nutrient management; pedology, genesis and classification; environmental climatology; soil biology and biochemistry; and soil physical processes.
 See the Department of Biosystems Engineering and Soil Science graduate education website for additional information or contact a faculty member in the area of interest.